Red Joan: Plot

 Joan finds her work increasingly difficult in the Cold War atmosphere of suspicion and paranoia.
 After she again accuses Leo of using her, he dies, apparently by suicide although murder by the KGB is later suggested.
 Sonya flees Britain.
 Joan learns that Sonya had a child with Leo, adding to her sense of betrayal, and she returns to Max.
 After the Soviet Union explodes its first atomic bomb in 1949, Max is arrested and charged with espionage for the Soviets.
 Joan visits Max in prison where he tells her his wife has agreed to a divorce.
 Joan confesses to Max that she provided the intelligence that led to him being charged.
 He forgives her.
-Joan obtains Max's release by blackmailing Sir William Mitchell, a high-ranking diplomat and Soviet spy.
-Joan and Max escape to Australia with new identities supplied by Mitchell.
+Joan obtains Max's release by blackmailing Sir William Mitchell, a high-ranking diplomat and Soviet spy, who Joan has known since they were in University.
+She threatens to send a photo of him kissing his long-time male lover to his wife and the tabloids.
+William agrees to help and reveals that Sonya, not he, has always run the spy ring.
+Joan and Max escape to Australia with new identities supplied by Mitchell, as the Stanleys.

 In 2000, Joan is arrested and charged with espionage.
 She is interrogated by two Scotland Yard detectives, whom she accuses of misunderstanding her life, but she gradually concedes that she had provided information to the Soviets.
 The tabloid press vilifies her as a traitor, calling her "Red Joan".
 Her lawyer son, Nick Stanley, is at first prepared to defend her but disavows her when he learns that she is indeed guilty.
 Joan eventually convinces him that her only motive was to stop nuclear weapons being used again.
 He agrees to defend her and stands by her as she faces the tabloid journalists outside her home.